Professor Jim McManusChair

 Mary Barker is Associate Professor of Psychology at the University of Southampton based at the Medical Research Council Lifecourse Epidemiology Unit.
 The focus of her research is to find ways of improving public health through supporting young women to better nourish themselves and their children, thereby preventing the long-term consequences of sub-optimal development in utero and in the first years of life.
 She is interested in establishing methods of supporting large-scale behaviour change.
 She is a co-opted member of the Health Psychology in Public Health Network committee, advising and using her links with wider organisations to support the network.

-Emma is a Research Associate at the Centre for Behaviour Change, UCL.
-Emma works as part of the Human Behaviour-Change Project, working to synthesise what we know from behaviour change intervention papers.
-Her PhD, completed at UCL, involved the development and testing of behaviour change interventions to integrate physical activity into primary school teaching.
-Emma is interested in using health psychology theory and principles to improve a broad range of public health issues, with specific interests in physical activity and technological interventions.
+Emma is a Lecturer in Public Health at Brunel University and an Associate at the Centre for Behaviour Change, UCL.
+Emma's work involves the development of ontologies to synthesise what we know from behaviour change intervention papers and using health psychology theory and principles to improve a broad range of public health issues, with specific interests in physical activity and technological interventions.

 Alison TroutMidlands & East Regional Lead

 Alison is a Chartered Health Psychologist and registered with the HCPC and has a background in Applied Psychology with over 25 years’ experience of working within both clinical and research psychology settings.
 She has worked clinically within the specialty areas of Pain Management; Cardiac Rehabilitation; Alcohol Reduction; Smoking Cessation and Diabetes Management.
 She has experience of working within Academic, Public Sector (NHS and LA), and Third Sector organisations.